Digital curation

 Digital curation is the selection, preservation, maintenance, collection, and archiving of digital assets.

-Digital curation establishes, maintains, and adds value to repositories of digital data for present and future use.
-This is often accomplished by archivists, librarians, scientists, historians, and scholars.
-Enterprises are starting to use digital curation to improve the quality of information and data within their operational and strategic processes.
-Successful digital curation will mitigate digital obsolescence, keeping the information accessible to users indefinitely.
-Digital curation includes digital asset management, data curation, digital preservation, and electronic records management.
+It is a process that establishes, maintains, and adds value to repositories of digital data for present and future use.
+The implementation of digital curation is often carried out by archivists, librarians, scientists, historians, and scholars to ensure users have access to reliable, high-quality resources.
+Enterprises are also starting to adopt digital curation as a means to improve the quality of information and data within their operational and strategic processes.
+A successful digital curation initiative will help to mitigate digital obsolescence, keeping the information accessible to users indefinitely.
+Digital curation includes various aspects, including digital asset management, data curation, digital preservation, and electronic records management.

 Word History

 Much like the word archive has layered meanings and uses, the word curation is both a noun and a verb, used originally in the field of museology to represent a wide range of activities, most often associated with collection care, long-term preservation, and exhibition design.
 Curation can be a reference to physical repositories that store cultural heritage or natural resource collections (e.g., a curatorial repository) or a representation of varied policies and processes involved with the long-term care and management of heritage collections, digital archives, and research data (e.g, curatorial/collections management plans, curation life-cycle, and data curation).
 Yet curation is also associated with short-term objectives and processes of selection and interpretation for the purposes of presentation, such as for gallery exhibitions and websites, which contribute to knowledge creation.
 It has also been applied to interaction with social media including compiling digital images, web links, and movie files.

 The term curation entered the legal framework through federal historic preservation laws, starting with the National Historic Preservation Act of 1966, and was further defined and coded into federal regulations through 36 CFR Part 79: Curation of Federally-owned and Administered Archaeological Collections.
 Curation has since permeated into an array of disciplines but remains closely tied to heritage and information management.